drewcrawford/drewcrawford.github.io/rust/index.md

 I'm an advanced Swift developer but I'm still learning Rust.
 So some things might be wrong.
 Send me a [PR on GitHub](https://github.com/drewcrawford/drewcrawford.github.io/pulls).

 Generally I believe that things can be taught best by people who still remember what it's like not to know them.
 A lot of the Rust tutorials out there are written by people who have used the language for years.
-So they gloss over some details that are important.
+So they gloss over some details that I think are important.

 Other tutorials cover things I already know, because I know Swift (another high-performance systems language) relatively well.
-And also C.  So I don't need yet another pointer tutorial.
-I need to know Rust.
+And also C.  So I don't need yet another pointer tutorial, or 'what is a string'.
+I need to know the new stuff.

-If you are trying to go from Rust to Swift, this guide might also be useful, since it explains one in terms of the other.
+If you are trying to go from Rust to Swift, this guide might also be useful, since it explains one in terms of the other, but I make no guarantees.

 # Value Types

 In Swift, we have value types (Structs/Enums) and reference types (Classes).
 They are "on the same level" in the sense that, they are both fundamental types.

 In Rust, value types are fundamental, and reference types are secondary.
-There is no "class" in Rust.
-But you can still do a surprising amount of OO programming, as we'll see.
+They are not on the same level.
+There is not even any "class" in Rust.
+If you want a reference type, you must derive it from some underlying value type.
+We'll see how to do this once we cover the value types.

 ## Enums